 Nose Piercing Aftercare

 Just like a tattoo, a nose piercing is an open wound that requires routine and safe aftercare.
-The risks for nose piercings are even greater thanks to its location in the area between your upper lip and your eyebrows.
+The risks for nose piercings are even greater thanks to their location in the area between your upper lip and your eyebrows.
 Because the veins in this area are connected to your sinus cavity, any problem in this area could be serious.
 The most likely issues stemming from improper aftercare are bleeding, loose jewelry, scarring, or an infection.

-How to Properly Clean a Nose Piercing
+How to Safely Clean a Nose Piercing

 To make your own salt soak, mix a teaspoon of non-iodized sea salt with a quart of distilled water.